sovereign-ukulone/Forecast-Modding_Concepts/OncomingExtinction/Achievements.md

 - Unlocks Ouranos

 ## Crimson Ritual
-Lose at least 90% of your maximum health from three blood shrines in a single run.
+Lose 93% of your maximum health in a single activation from three separate blood shrines in a single run.
 - Unlocks Vampiric